ArtUshak/prostoprosport_news_fetcher/README.md

 ## Notes

-* Prostoprosport.ru API does not provide URLs, only category slugs and IDs, category-to-URL mappings are grabbed from JavaScript on website.
+* (**OBSOLETE**) Prostoprosport.ru API does not provide URLs, only category slugs and IDs, category-to-URL mappings are grabbed from JavaScript on website.
 Therefore URLs are not guaranteed to be correct.
 You can use `--check-url` flag to check whether those URLs actually exist on website.
+* Now all news are placed under `/post/` URL path, without category URL.